 Our pets are susceptible to cold and harsh winter weather, so owners must be prepared with products that will make their lives easier until the march into spring.
-Breeds react differently to cold weather, and double coated dogs or large winter breeds can take more cold than small dogs with short hair.
+Breeds react differently to cold weather, and double-coated dogs or large winter breeds can take more colds than small dogs with short hair.
 Toy breeds are more vulnerable to cold and require more protection, but some items are equally beneficial to all canines.

-There are different things to keep in mind when buying any kind of products for your dog.
-When purchasing winter clothing items, double check that the size is appropriate for your dog (so it fits, it's comfortable and not dangerous for the dog) as that’s the primary reason for dissatisfaction and returns among online buyers.
+There are different things to keep in mind when buying any kind of product for your dog.
+When purchasing winter clothing items, double-check that the size is appropriate for your dog (so it fits, it's comfortable and not dangerous for the dog) as that’s the primary reason for dissatisfaction and returns among online buyers.
 For products with chemical ingredients, ensure they won’t cause any allergies or skin irritations for your pup.

 7 Winter Products for Dogs (and Owners)

 If there’s one thing that can harm your dog during winter, it is the ice itself and the toxic salts that people throw over it to melt the ice.
 If you live in an area that gets really cold, snowy, and icy, consider using a safe pet-friendly ice melter in the area around your house.

 These non-toxic Ice melters can cover a large area of ice and road salts around your home and make it more comfortable for your dog and it won't be dangerous if the pup if he walks on it.
 However, remember that there is no 100% pet-safe ice melter out there, so always take precautions when walking around on these chemicals.

 Ice and regular road salts can be very damaging for dogs’ paws and countering them are essential to avoid paw irritation.
 Pet-friendly ice melters also prevent re-icing for around three days after their first application, so you won’t have to repeat the process whenever you take your dog out.